citizenfx/fivem-docs/content/docs/client-manual/shortcut.md

 %localappdata%\FiveM\FiveM.exe -b1604
 ```

 Where `XXXX` will represent the build number you wish.
 You can find the list [here](/docs/server-manual/server-commands/#sv_enforcegamebuild-build).
-This will launch FiveM app directly to the build asked.
+This will launch FiveM application directly to the build requested.
 This is good if you play on a specific server to avoid the "build transition".

 ---